geetika95/nike/README.md

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.

+## Setup Instruction
+* Set up your AEM 6.5 Instance and install SP18.
+* To build and deploy the project on Author, use the following command `mvn clean install -PautoInstallPackage`.
+* To build and deploy the project on Publish, use the following command `mvn clean install -PautoInstallPackagePublish`.
+* Install the content package that was provided cms-assignment-jan20-geetika-1.0.zip.
+* Hit http://<aemhost:port>/graphql/execute.json/nike/Get%20Global%20Navigation%20Model to get the json result.

 ## Modules

 The main parts of the template are: